6 Causal Inference for Longitudinal Data

 Marginal structural models (MSMs) use inverse probability of treatment weighting to estimate the marginal causal effect of a treatment sequence, breaking the feedback between confounders and treatment.
 The parametric g-formula for survival data estimates counterfactual survival curves by modeling the conditional hazard at each time point.
 Longitudinal TMLE (LTMLE) combines the double robustness and efficiency of TMLE with the flexibility to handle time-varying treatments and confounders, providing the strongest theoretical guarantees.

-Key takeaways from this chapter: - Time-varying confounding affected by prior treatment (treatment-confounder feedback) invalidates standard regression adjustment. - MSMs with IPW create a pseudo-population where treatment is independent of confounders at each time point. - Stabilized weights reduce the variance of IPW estimators in longitudinal settings. - The parametric g-formula for survival estimates counterfactual survival curves under static or dynamic interventions. - LTMLE provides doubly-robust, semiparametric efficient estimates for longitudinal causal effects. - Inverse probability of censoring weighting (IPCW) is essential when follow-up is incomplete.
+Key takeaways from this chapter: - Time-varying confounding affected by prior treatment (treatment-confounder feedback) invalidates standard regression adjustment. - MSMs with IPW create a pseudo-population where treatment is independent of confounders at each time point. - Stabilized weights reduce the variance of IPW estimators in longitudinal settings. - Doubly robust methods (AIPTW, LTMLE) protect against model misspecification by combining outcome and treatment models. - The parametric g-formula for survival estimates counterfactual survival curves under static or dynamic interventions. - LTMLE provides doubly-robust, semiparametric efficient estimates for longitudinal causal effects. - Inverse probability of censoring weighting (IPCW) is essential when follow-up is incomplete.

 All three methods require careful attention to the positivity assumption, correct model specification, and the handling of censoring.
 When applied rigorously, they enable credible causal conclusions from complex longitudinal observational data.